joan325/TheReckoner/src/content/uncategorized/inadequate.md

 pubDate: 2021-05-31T18:56:06.123Z
 description: "Article."
 author: "abbinaya_parakaran"
+imageCredit: ["elizabeth_wei"]
+imageType: "Art"
-heroImage: "/article-images/inadequate_elizabeth_wei.png"
+heroImage: "../../assets/article-images/inadequate_elizabeth_wei.png"
 tags: ["Life", "Featured"]
+featured: true
 ---

-*inadequate*
+_inadequate_

 it is never too late

 to start another

 chapter

 to fill the creases and corners

 with unspoken words.

 bulging,

 fulminating,

 out of every which way

 like bursting flakes

 of glitter confetti

 from a party popper.

 it is never too late

 to make the

 right mistakes

 at the sacrifice

 of your desires.

 trying

 and trying again,

 like bright smudges of lipstick

 imprinted on

 unpigmented tissue cloth.

 irreversible

 and unalterable.

 but no matter the

 memories that have been made,

 the secrets that had slipped in between,

 the sugar coated smiles and

 last minute gifts

 there is nothing,

-nothing in this *world*
+nothing in this _world_

 that can bring back

 the old,

 unabridged version

 of you.